scornflake/scheduler/docs/CORDOVA.md

 - add build-extras.gradle
     - this adds dependencies for screenshots
-- add back in the fastlane folder
-    - contains metadata/project setup for fastlane
 - Add a link from private repo scheduler-certs/google_play to the signing properties file.
 This will enable gradle to sign the build
     - ln -s ../../../scheduler-certs/google_play/release-signing.properties